freeCodeCamp/freeCodeCamp/guide/english/c/macros/index.md

 ---
 ## Macros in C

 A macro is a piece of code with a given name.
 When the name is used, it is replaced by the content of the macro.
+This is handled by the C Preprocessor, before compilation.

 #### Defining macros
 The `#define` keyword is used to define new macros.
-It's followed by a name and a content.
+It's followed by a name and the replacement code.
 By convention, macro names are written in uppercase.
 ```C
 #define PI 3.14
 ```